RapidformRCA has an extensive range of rapid prototyping equipment situated in the Darwin building, Kensington.

 RapidformRCA also works with external partners on academic collaborations, museum projects and support for local enterprise.

-Product designers, metalwork and jewellery and textile designers, as well as architectural model-makers and engineers have all accessed the facilities.
+Product designers, metalwork, jewellery and textile designers, as well as architectural model-makers and engineers have all accessed the facilities.
 Rapidform is expanding its facilities and services and welcomes proposals for consultation with our subject specialists or technical advisers.
 We also welcome collaborations in design research projects.

 Z Corp.
 3D Printer